Democratizing-Dexterous/DexterousHandGX11/readme.md

 The extra componets for the GX11 are listed in `stl` folder.

 ### Others
-* OpenRB-150 motor control boad.
+* OpenRB-150 motor control board.
 * Type-C USB cable
 * 11 Dynamixel XL330-M288-T motors.
 * 5V 15A DC power.